-With many retailers, reatuarants, hairdressers and beauty salons now being open, a number of initiatives have been implemented to ensure Southampton city centre is a safe, comfortable place to visit.
+Now that we enter Step 3 of the Government's roadmap and most of Southampton is back open, a number of initiatives have been implemented to ensure the city centre is a safe, comfortable place to visit.
 The city might look a little different but it's still the same at heart.
-On this page you will find some helpful information and updates to help you have an enjoyable visit.
+You will find some helpful information and updates on this page to help you have an enjoyable visit.

 Preparations for the safe reopening of Southampton city centre have been jointly managed by GO!
 Southampton and Southampton City Council.
 Similar measures are also being put in place in selected district centres.
 You can read more about the measures in place here.